LudwigStumpp/LudwigStumpp/README.md

 - German, English

 ## 💼 Work & Education
 Currently doing my Masters in Robotics, Cognition, Intelligence at TU Munich.
-In parallel, I am working as a Junior AI Engineer at Europe's largest initiative for applied Machine Learning.
+In parallel, I am working as an AI Engineer at Europe's largest initiative for applied Machine Learning.

 ## 🤙 Wanna collaborate?
 You have an interesting community-based open project, where you need some help?
 Reach out at [Twitter](https://twitter.com/ludwig_stumpp) and let's meet for a drink!